A1014280203/elearning/README.md

   - contact operations
   - route optimization
   - pagination
-  - secure session

 ## Change log
-add test module and fix some details
+  - add the test module and fix some details
+  - add a salted session choice